 The American poet, novelist, and short-story writer, Sylvia Plath, better known for the genre confessional poetry, proved her merit again in this short poem ‘The Times are Tidy’.
 The poem was written in 1958, during the period of political and economic self-satisfaction in the history of America.
 This period of contentment, quiet and comforting for the people, caused dissatisfaction to Plath, for the modern world has no exciting activity going on to be inspired.
-The adjective ‘tidy’ may look odd to be added with ‘time’ in the title, yet the poet used it to demonstrate that everything about the period is well set and nothing is out of ordinary.
+The adjective ‘tidy’ may look odd to be added with ‘time’ in the title, yet the poet used it to demonstrate that everything about the period is well set and nothing is out of the ordinary.

 Explore The Times are Tidy

 ‘The Times are Tidy’ signifies the time of order time just after a major world war in which America partook.
 The poet draws a comparison between the past and the present to express her perspectives.
 The poet begins the poem with her dissatisfaction with the period being uneventful with a lack of inspiration.
 For, the hero mentioned in the first line could have been destined for greatness, but the current scenario has not given him the chance.
-The same way she compares the life to rôtisserie that goes round and round without any alteration in the pace or direction.
+In the same way she compares life to a rôtisserie that goes round and round without any alteration in the pace or direction.
 In the next stanza, she feels how history has made all the hazards, a memory of the past.
 Though she is not happy with this monotonous life that prevails, she concludes with the resigned note that the children are better for this period.

 Form and Structure

 ‘The Times are Tidy’ by Sylvia Plath is a short poem with her prevalent way of conveying her emotions and idea through imagery.
 Through the image present in each stanza, she makes a comparison to the past and the present.
 The poem’s 15 lines are distributed among the three stanzas, with five lines each.
-The rhyme of each stanza can be marked as “ABCDB,” where only 2nd & 5th lines in each stanza have matching rhyme.
+The rhyme of each stanza can be marked as “ABCDB,” where only the 2nd & 5th lines in each stanza have matching rhymes.

 The themes in ‘The Times are Tidy’ focus on the time post World War and the Great Depression.
 The people living at that time had not the adventures of life, compared to those who lived in the past.
 This monotonous life and the poet’s dissatisfaction with it is the major theme present in the poem.
-It is also added with the poet’s perspective on War and Heroism.
+It is also added to with the poet’s perspective on War and Heroism.

-The tone of the poem ‘The Times are Tidy,’ ranges from ironical to nostalgia to sarcasm.
+The tone of the poem ‘The Times are Tidy,’ ranges from ironic to nostalgia to sarcasm.
 Yet the concluding line makes it sound like resignation, rather being sarcastic.
-The first line “Unlucky the hero born/In this province of the stuck record” expresses the irony on the time, and the society being fruitless without inspiration for the talented ones.
+The first line “Unlucky the hero born/In this province of the stuck record” expresses the irony of the time, and the society being fruitless without inspiration for the talented ones.
 The second stanza employed the tone of nostalgia as she looks back at the war and the war heroes.
 In the final, concluding stanza, we could see the sarcasm in her tone for there is no opportunity for inspiration as the last witch also has been hunted.
-Yet, the last lines, kind of ambiguous as she feels the children of the time seem suitable to it, and the time vice versa for it gives the comfort they expect.
+Yet, the last lines, are kind of ambiguous as she feels the children of the time seem suitable to it, and the time vice versa for it gives the comfort they expect.

 Analysis, Stanza by Stanza